-Development proposals that seek to remove, reduce or replace, the flint walls listed in Appendix 4 will not normally be supported.
-Proposals to repair and enhance such walls will be supported.
+Development proposals that result in the removal, reduction or replacement of flint walls listed in Appendix 4 will not normally be permitted.

 ES7.1 The flint walls contribute to the character of the Parish and its architectural heritage.
 Development proposals that seek to destroy any flint walling will not normally be supported.